Meet the founder of CMP

-Christopher Perceptions is an entrepreneur bringing art and technology to the communities where they’re most needed.
+Meet Christopher McIntyre Perceptions, a creative entrepreneur working to bring art and technology to the communities where they're most needed.

 Christopher grew up in two homes, both in Milwaukee, one of the most segregated cities in America.
 His mother?
 A Christian evangelist.
 His father?
 A drug dealer.